MrCrayfish/Backpacked/docs/custom-backpack/introduction.md

 Addons for Backpacked are simply the combination of a carefully constructed resource and data pack.
 This has many advantages, resource and data packs are already familiar in the community, they are easy to create, can be installed via drag-and-drop, and have been highly documentated.
 They are also very veristile, allowing you to release them as is, in a mod, or in a modpack as default resources.
 Backpacked itself uses a built-in resource and data pack to add the backpacks found by default in the mod.

+However, Backpacked has taken it a step further and introduced its own special addon pack format, which allows resource and data packs to be merged into a single ZIP file.
+This has great advantages and will be explained further in the [Getting Started](/docs/custom-backpack/getting-started.mdx#-addon-pack) section.

 ## Requirements

 1. Must be using Backpacked `3.0` or above.
 Prior versions of Backpacked do not have addon support as described in these guides.